dockpit/pit/README.md

 	* test result output
 	* inform when there are no examples to test against instead of just saying 'success'
 	* error numbers/categories

-- (major) windows support, in particular:
+- verify windows support, in particular:
 	* dirtar directory seperator
-	* enable cross-compilation (../../docker/docker/pkg/system/stat_unsupported.go:7: undefined: syscall.Stat_t)
 	* os.Interrupt signal

-- (minor) panics cause test containers to be left open, which cause subsequent tests to not run

 ## Refactor & Cleanup
 - Switch to testify/assert everywhere